CSClubIIITDM/hacktoberfest-advanced/README.md

 1. Check the domains here
 2. Upload Solutions to the Correct Folders i.e. all C solutions must be added to C folder only
 3. If any Question is solved in C then a PR made to the same question in C++ will not be accepted.
 Vice-versa also applies.
-4. All the files must be names as "quesn{Question_Number}.{filetype}".
-Example: Quesn0.cpp
+4. All the files must be names as
 5. **Solve only 1 question in 1 PR.
 PRs with multiple questions will be rejected.**
 6. Create at most 4 PRs.
 Any more after that wont be accepted.
 7. Incorrect solutions will not be accepted.